abuzerexe/Yapify/README.md

    npm run dev
    ```

-The application should now be available at http://localhost:3000 or http://localhost:3000/signin.
+The application should now be available at http://localhost:3000 or you can check on http://localhost:3000/signin.

 ## Contributing